 - State – If checked, this deactivates the current form.

 - Capture Entries – This enables entry tracking in the database.
 If enabled, form entries are saved.
 If disabled, no entries are saved.

-- Show Entry View Page? – If enabled, this option creates a sub-menu item of the Caldera Forms menu and a page to show entries.
+- Create sub-menu entry viewer – If enabled, this option creates a sub-menu item of the Caldera Forms menu and a page to show entries.

 - Hide Form – If enabled, this option hides the form after successful submission.